-George Bravin was born in Devon, England in March, 1860, the 13th child of Richard and Catherine Bravin.
+George Bravin was born in Devon, England, in March 1860, the 13th child of Richard and Catherine Bravin.
 His father died when he was three years old.
-By the time he was just nine years old, he was dependent upon his own resources and worked at a number of jobs.
+By the time he was nine years old, he depended on his own resources and worked several jobs.

 Once again, he was employed in the mines of Tombstone until 1888, when he was almost asphyxiated in one of the mines.
-That same year, he married a 19 year-old local girl named Mary Ellen Butler, who just happened to be the daughter of another British immigrant.
+That same year, he married a 19-year-old local girl named Mary Ellen Butler, who just happened to be the daughter of another British immigrant.
 The couple would eventually have ten children.
-For a couple of years, Bravin ran a livery barn and invested his money wisely into a number of mining claims.
+Bravin ran a livery barn for a couple of years and invested his money wisely into several mining claims.

-The following year, on September 25, 1895, he was appointed as a U.S. Deputy Marshal and in 1896 was working as the first elected constable in Pearce, Arizona.
-Though the new mining camp, east over the Dragoon Mountains, was never as tough as Tombstone, Bravin was determined that it wouldn’t be.
+The following year, on September 25, 1895, he was appointed as a U.S. Deputy Marshal and, in 1896, was working as the first elected constable in Pearce, Arizona.
+Though the new mining camp, east over the Dragoon Mountains, was never as tough as Tombstone, Bravin was determined it wouldn’t be.
 He soon hired a tough deputy to work with him – Burton Alvord.
-At this time, Alvord had not yet turned to his lawless ways and had a reputation as solid lawman.
-However, just six month later, Bravin thought there was no longer a need for the tough deputy and let him go.
+At this time, Alvord had not yet turned to his lawless ways and had a reputation as a solid lawman.
+However, just six months later, Bravin thought there was no longer a need for the tough deputy and let him go.
 Little did he know that the two would meet again under far different circumstances.

 Alvord moved on to Willcox, where he worked as a deputy constable once again and gained a reputation as both a killer and an alcoholic.
 Alvord would further change his ways by the turn of the century, partnering up with Billy Stiles and forming the Alvord-Stiles Gang, who began by rustling cattle but soon advanced to robbing trains.

 On April 7, 1900, as Bravin had some 25 prisoners housed in his jail, Billy Stiles went to visit Alvord and other gang members who were in the jail.
-He then held a gun to Bravin demanding the release of all of the prisoners and ended up shooting the lawman taking off two of his toes.
+He then held a gun to Bravin, demanding the release of all the prisoners, and shot the lawman taking off two of his toes.
 The prisoners, including Alvord, then escaped.

-For the next nine years, Bravin continued to serve as a Tombstone lawman until at the age of 55, in 1917, he became ill and entered the hospital in Douglas.
+For the next nine years, Bravin continued to serve as a Tombstone lawman until, at age 55, in 1917, he became ill and entered the hospital in Douglas.
 He never recovered and died at his daughter’s home in Douglas on October 21, 1918.
-His body was returned to Tombstone where his funeral was one of the largest ever held.
+His body was returned to Tombstone, where his funeral was one of the largest ever held.
 He was buried at the Tombstone Cemetery (not Boot Hill.)